Efficient Computation of Sparse and Robust Maximum Association Estimators: Robust and sparse maximum association

 \subsection{Formulation as a constrained optimization problem}

 The optimization problems stated in Section~\ref{sec:intro} can also be formulated as constrained optimization problem \citep[see, e.g.,][]{Anderson1958}.
-This problem formulation has the advantage that the conditions for uncorrelatedness for directions of higher order and sparsity-inducing penalty terms can be stated directly and added as constraints.
+This problem formulation has the advantage that the conditions for uncorrelatedness for directions of higher order and sparsity-inducing penalty terms for the coefficient vectors of the linear combination can be stated directly and added as constraints.
 Starting from expression~(\ref{eq:cov_form}), $\bm \Sigma_{xx}, \bm \Sigma_{yy},$ and $\bm \Sigma_{xy}$ are substituted with suitable estimators for the covariance, denoted by $\bm C_{xx}, \bm C_{yy},$ and $\bm C_{xy}$.
 Then, the first order maximum association coefficient $\rho_1$ and the corresponding vectors $(\bm a_1, \bm b_1)$ can be obtained as a solution to the following optimization problem:

 with $F: \mathbb{R}^p \times \mathbb{R}^q \rightarrow \mathbb{R}:~F(\bm a, \bm b) = \bm a' \bm C_{xy} \bm b$ under the constraints